OpenMDAO/Aviary/aviary/docs/examples/level_2_detailed_takeoff_and_landing.md

 In these examples we only model the takeoff and landing trajectories individually, not as part of a full mission.
 This is because acoustic certification is typically done for these phases separately.
-However, you can easily combine these phases into a full mission by adding the takeoff and landing phases to the mission.
+However, you can easily combine these phases into a comprehensive mission by adding the takeoff, flight, and landing phases to the mission in that order.
 The `2DOF` mission method (not the `solved_2DOF` mission method used here) models the entire mission including takeoff and landing phases.

 ## Defining the takeoff trajectory